cuvlin/eds217_final/README.md

 We chose this dataset becuase it was clear, concise, and relatively clean.
 The dataset definitely did require some cleaning but it was overall a very presentable dataset.

+# Questions and Claims
+Question 1:
+Does the amount of California shark attack incidents increase or decrease over time?
+We believe that shark incidents in Califonria will increase over time.
+The time frame for this time series is 72 years, whihc encapsuualtes a lot of modern global ocean warming.
+As the ocean warms, shark migration patterns change and we see more atacks as they travel and linger nearshore.

+Question 2:
+How does the number of shark incidents correspond to certain shark species and how does the severity of the injury associate with the aquatic activity and shark species.
+We found that the white shark species was responsible for more than 90% of shark accidents.
+While surfing and kayaking had the most frequent shark accidents, diving and swimming led to the most severe injuries having higher number of fatal and major injuries.

+Question 3:
+Are there specific counties in California that are more prone to skark incident incidents based on the activity ?
+Based on our findings, we saw that there is a correlation between specific counties that do see an increase in shark incidents based on activity.
+In Northern California where water temperatures are colder there are an increase of shark incidents, specifically in surfing/ boarding.